slyyy81/assignment/README.md

 ### Taiscale

-This is where you will enter your Tailscale auth key, and specify which subnet will be used with our subnet router, along with its gateway, and the desired IP address of our subnet router container.
+Enter your Tailscale auth key, and specify which subnet will be used with the subnet router, along with its gateway, and the desired IP address of the subnet router container.

 ```
 TS_AUTHKEY = "your_tailscale_authkey_here"